TechnicalDevVinay/FACE-RECOGNITION-ATTENDANCE-SYSTEM/README.md

-# 👤📷 Face Recognition Attendance System
+# 👤📷 FACE RECOGNITION ATTENDANCE SYSTEM

 An AI-powered system that automates attendance tracking using real-time face recognition.
 Built with Python, OpenCV, and Firebase.